rnett/krosstalk/README.md

 There are two separate modes for error handling: using exceptions, like normal, and using `@ExplicitResult` and returning a subclass of `KrosstalkResult`.
 In both, throwing `KrosstalkHttpError` or `KrosstalkServerException` (using `throwKrosstalkHttpError` and `throwKrosstalkServerException`) will result in an error response being sent, and the exception being re-thrown on the client.
-However, `@ExplicitResult` will often include those in its return value.
+However, methods using `@ExplicitResult` will usually include those in its return value instead of throwing exceptions.
 In this cause, the error response will still be sent, but the exception will be part of the client's return value like on the server instead of being re-thrown.
+In all cases, `ServerException` responses are sent as 500s (with the `ServerException` being serialized to JSON), and `HttpError` responses are sent with their status code and the message as the body.

 If you throw an exception that is not `KrosstalkHttpError` or `KrosstalkServerException` **outside** of a `runKrosstalkCatching` block or some other block that would wrap it in a `KrosstalkServerException`, **the behavior of